wkarges/Dynamic-Signal-Integration/README.md

 ![get-categories.png](images/get-categories.png)

-Submit your request and you should get a list of categories in the response.
+Make sure you change the response format to `text` or `json` then submit your request and you should get a list of categories in the response.
 You'll need to identify the Category/Categories that the client wants to view posts from.
 The first field of each Category node should contain the numeric category ID that you'll need for the next request.

 ### GET Posts

 Once you've obtained your category ID(s) you'll need to duplicate your connection (copy it for as many different categories the client needs to pull posts from).

-In your new connection, update the connection URL with the GET Post Categories request.
+In your new connection, update the connection URL with the [GET Posts by Category](https://dev.dynamicsignal.com/api/Categories#get-posts-categories) request.
 You'll need to add the id parameter with your category ID at the end of each connection URL.
 Your URL should look something like this: `https://yourBaseURL/v1/posts/categories?id=yourIDnumber`

 ![get-posts.png](images/get-posts.png)

+### Final Steps

+Submit your GET Posts request and you should get a large JSON response.
+I've gone ahead and created a stylesheet to clean up this response so you'll need to add the `Convert to XML` and the `Run Transform` actions to your GET Posts web adapter.
+Within the `Run Transform` action, you'll need to path to [this stylesheet](assets/DynamicSignalStylesheet.xsl).